-From 1 July 2022, all dental practitioners are eligible to apply for a Medicare provider number are:
+From 1 July 2022, all dental practitioners are eligible to apply for a Medicare provider number.

-Where a dental practitioner does not hold a provider number, the usual arrangement, by both Medicare and private health insurers, is to accept the use of a dentist's provider number for work done by another dental practitioner who is not eligible for a provider number (i.e. dental hygienist, dental therapist and oral health therapist).
+Where a dental practitioner does not hold a provider number, the usual arrangement, by both Medicare and private health insurers, is to accept the use of a dentist's provider number for work done by that dental practitioner.

 That arrangement remains subject to the business rules of:

-Before 1 July 2020 when the Board’s revised Scope of practice registration standard came into effect, the regulatory requirement for a structured professional relationship might have been used by a dentist to allow the use of their provider number by other members of the dental team.
+Before 1 July 2020 when the Board’s revised standard came into effect, the regulatory requirement for a structured professional relationship might have been used by a dentist to allow the use of their provider number by other members of the dental team.
 This was not its purpose.

 The regulatory requirement for a structured professional relationship, which no longer applies, recognised the framework for referral and management to dentists by other members of the dental team when the care required fell outside of the scope of practice of other dental practitioners.
 It also recognised that a dentist may need to refer patients to other members of the dental team.

-There is nothing in the revised standard to stop a practitioner from continuing the business practice of controlling the use of their provider number after 1 July 2020.
+There is nothing in the revised standard to stop a practitioner from continuing the business practice of controlling the use of their provider number.
 It is ultimately up to Medicare and health insurers to determine if a dental practitioner who has a Medicare provider number can allow it to be used by another dental practitioner.

-However, if the structured professional relationship was used as a de-facto protocol to enable this practice, then, if a dental practice chooses not to continue with a structured professional relationship as a formal workplace arrangement, alternative protocols or business rules may still be needed to allow current practices to continue after 1 July 2020.
+However, if the structured professional relationship was used as a de-facto protocol to enable this practice, then, if a dental practice chooses not to continue with a structured professional relationship as a formal workplace arrangement, alternative protocols or business rules may still be needed to allow these practices to continue.